< Back

-World Religion Day was held on the 15th of January, 2023, when people from different faiths were encouraged to talk to one another.
 Faith and religion are important to billions of people worldwide, but a topic often dismissed within the workplace.
-To commemorate and support this day, we wanted to help raise awareness on why / how companies can implement faith-inclusive work policies to build a more diverse, inclusive and supportive working environment to benefit both businesses and employees.
+In this blog we we want to help raise awareness on why and how companies can implement faith-inclusive work policies to build a more diverse, inclusive and supportive working environment to benefit both businesses and employees.

 People should feel safe and comfortable, showing up to work as their true selves.
 Religious identity is often a source of motivation in turn contributing to well-being and performance.